 The wealth disparity of the world we live in today is unlike any recorded in living memory.
-The centralisation of wealth has seen global society fractured and the widening of political fault lines.
-The result is a struggle between those with a monopoly on wealth, and those without access to its rewards; but it is not a struggle that the majority seems to be winning.
+The centralisation of wealth has seen global society fractured, and the widening of political fault lines.
+The result is a struggle between those with a monopoly on wealth, and those without access to its rewards; but it is not a struggle that the majority is currently winning.

 It seemed to me that it was time to revisit the work of Karl Marx.
 What follows is an edited extract from the introduction to my current thesis which looks to marry Marx’ analysis of the relations between Wage-Labour and Capital to current predictions concerning the impact of automation and Artificial Intelligence on the labour market.
 These specific sections detail Marx’ understanding of the nature of capitalism, and ultimately why its pursuit of profit creates a growing inequality which unsustainably limits consumption.

 The specific relationship between the class of wage-labourers and the owners of capital is what constitutes, for Marx, the system of capitalism.
 The true significance for our later analysis of automation however, is revealed in the intricacies of this relationship.
 For Marx, it is symbiotic.
 Just as the worker, under capitalism, needs the wage-labour of the capitalist to survive, capital requires a class of workers to facilitate its function.
 ‘The existence of a class which possess nothing but the ability to work is a necessary presupposition of capital’ (1849, 16).
 The two are codependent, a change in the nature of one will undoubtedly affect the nature of the other.